Patrick Baudry

-Patrick Pierre Roger Baudry (born March 6, 1946, in Cameroon) is a retired lieutenant colonel in the French Air Force and a former CNES astronaut.
+Patrick Pierre Roger Baudry (born March 6, 1946, in Cameroon) is a retired colonel in the French Air Force and a former CNES astronaut.
 In 1985, he became the second French citizen in space, after Jean-Loup Chrétien, when he flew aboard NASA's Space Shuttle mission STS-51-G.

 Personal

 Baudry was born in Douala (French Cameroon) and is married with three children from another union.
 His hobbies include mechanical sports, such as motorcycling and car racing.
 He also enjoys running marathons, playing squash, skiing, shooting, windsurfing, and sky diving.
 Baudry is also a wine connaisseur.
 His parents were part of the French resistance during the Second World War and his family was rewarded the Resistance Medal for their courage and effort during the war.